List applications

 The question key is generated from the immutable admin name of the question.
 The immutable admin name of the question is specified by the admin when creating a question, and the question key is visible in the [generated API docs](#generated-program-specific-docs) page.

-The question key is generated by removing non-letter characters and replacing spaces with underscores, so applicant name4? becomes applicant_name.
+The question key is generated by removing non-letter characters and replacing spaces with underscores, so `applicant name4?` becomes `applicant_name`.

-For enumerator questions, such as "List all the members of your household?" (which might have a question key of household_members), and "What are each of their favorite colors?" (question key of household_member_favorite_color), the repeated question is nested under the enumerator question like this:
+For [enumerator](https://docs.civiform.us/user-manual/civiform-admin-guide/working-with-questions/using-enumerator-questions-and-screens-in-a-program) questions, such as "List all the members of your household?" (which might have a question key of `household_members`), and "What are each of their favorite colors?" (question key of `household_member_favorite_color`), the repeated question is nested under the enumerator question like this:

 {